MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Minh-Hieu Nguyen, PhD candidate
 <img align="left" src="https://mhm-lab.github.io/images/mh_pic.png" width="150 px" style="padding: 10px"> <br>
 I am interested in the development of computational models to understand the mechanisms behind learning and decision-making processes, and how those change in individuals with mental disorders.
-Previously, I studied chemistry at the National University of Singapore before starting my master in neural information processing at the University of Tübingen.
+Previously, I studied chemistry at the National University of Singapore before starting my master in neural information processing at the University of Tübingen and recently started my PhD trajectory.
 Outside of the lab, I enjoy cooking, music and reading.
 [Minh-Hieu's email](mailto:)
 <br>
 <br>
 <br>